iAvoe/Object-Oriented-Analysis-Design-Review-10/README.md

 - Working software over comprehensive documentation

 **Agile Modeling Principles**
-List at least 5 principles of Agile Modeling.
+List at least 5 principles of Agile Modeling
 - Develop software as your primary goal
-- Enable the next effort as your secondary goal.
+- Enable the next effort as your secondary goal
-- Minimize your modeling activity—few and simple.
+- Minimize your modeling activity—few and simple
-- Embrace change, and change incrementally.
+- Embrace change, and change incrementally
-- Model with a purpose.
+- Model with a purpose
-- Build multiple models.
+- Build multiple models
-- Build high-quality models and get feedback rapidly.
+- Build high-quality models and get feedback rapidly
-- Focus on content rather than representation.
+- Focus on content rather than representation
-- Learn from each other with open communication.
+- Learn from each other with open communication

 ##### SDLC Approach - Waterfall (Predictive)
 An approach to the SDLC that plans the project in advance and then progresses according to the plan is called what?
 - Predictive approach